Home Wall Primer: Part 2—Choosing Holds

 Atomik XL Dripstone Steep Wall Slopers

 You can huck at these and you’ll stick like glue, no matter your hand size.
 They’re comfortable to latch coming from any angle.
 In my many years of climbing at gyms around the world, I haven’t felt too many holds with this quality.
 The ball-shaped wonders are riddled with top and thumb catches all around.
 They are big and relatively expensive, but worth the investment.

 Total: $1,001 for 172 holds

-Many gyms are cycling out their older holds that don’t match the new trend of monochromatic route setting or bomb proof polyurethane.
+• Ask your gym: Many gyms are cycling out their older holds that don’t match the new trend of monochromatic route-setting or bombproof polyurethane.

-Some hold companies, like E-Grips First Dibs program offer a constant stream of new holds each month.
+• Subscriptions: Some hold companies, like E-Grips First Dibs program, offer a constant stream of new holds each month.
 It can save you money and provide great surprises.

 I didn’t include footholds on this list because I’ve found them to be less important in home route-setting, compared to commercial gym problems.
 Basic, cheap, screw-ons, old relics from Ebay, or homemade jibs can all do the trick without affecting the four-star rating of your problems.
 If you do lack options, the 81-piece micro set from Synrock is a great starting point.